VeraPandi/argent-bank/README.md

 ## API Documentation

--  Once you have started your local environment, you can visit the `user API` documentation here: http://localhost:3001/api-docs
+Once you have started your local environment, you can visit the user API documentation here: http://localhost:3001/api-docs
--  You can visit the `transaction API` documentation here : https://github.com/VeraPandi/argent-bank/blob/master/swagger/transactions.yaml